 Participation at meetings

-The public is welcome to attend School Board meetings, workshops and public hearings.
+The public is welcome to attend School Board meetings and public hearings.
 Members of the public may participate in regular School Board meetings in the following ways:

 - Watch video of past School Board meetings and read minutes.
-The public may stream video online of past meetings and read meeting minutes.
+The public may stream video online of past regular meetings and read meeting minutes.
 Special board meetings are not recorded.

 - Addressing agenda items.
 The public may address agenda items in the Reports, Old Business, New Business and Other Action portions of the meeting, before board discussion on the topic, when recognized by the chairperson.
 Speakers are asked to identify themselves before they begin their comments and are allowed to speak one time per agenda item for up to two minutes.